 At different moments, it is therefore possible to find Barthes adopting different positions as to the continued (or not) influence of rhetoric.
 In fact, it is even possible to find him bringing these positions together at the same moment, in paradoxical statements.
-In one particular brief history of rhetoric, he argues that it 'gobbled up regimes, religions, civilisations; having been moribund since the Renaissance, it has taken three centuries to die; and still it is not certain that it is dead.'10 In other words, although we may suspect that rhetoric no longer has the guiding role it previously did, we cannot be sure of this.
+In one particular brief history of rhetoric, he argues that it 'gobbled up regimes, religions, civilisations; having been moribund since the Renaissance, it has taken three centuries to die; and still it is not certain that it is dead.'
+In other words, although we may suspect that rhetoric no longer has the guiding role it previously did, we cannot be sure of this.
 This seems to leave us at an impasse regarding Barthes's view of rhetoric.
-To proceed further, we can pick up a clue given several times in the materials quoted: on three occasions we have seen him refer to the nineteenth century as the moment when something (either a death or, if not, a significant alteration) happened to rhetoric.
+To proceed further, we can pick up a clue given several times in the materials quoted: on three occasions we have seen him refer to the 19th Century as the moment when something (either a death or if not, a significant alteration) happened to rhetoric.
 Let us see what he means by referring to this particular historical moment.

 1b.
-On the Nineteenth Century: Humeau, Compagnon
+On the 19th Century: Humeau, Compagnon

-In order to understand what Barthes means by his reference to the nineteenth century, we must take a detour outside of his work.
+In order to understand what Barthes means by identifying this historical moment, we must take a detour outside of his work.
 More recent scholars have reconstituted in explicit terms the history that he felt able to refer to allusively.
-We shall briefly look at two such accounts of rhetoric's status in the nineteenth century: the first by contemporary scholar Marie Humeau, setting out a view of rhetoric's role in education of that period, and then the second by Antoine Compagnon - a student of Barthes - discussing what replaced such rhetorical practices in education and literary thought.
+We shall briefly look at two such accounts of rhetoric's status in the 19th Century: the first by a contemporary scholar, setting out a view of rhetoric's role in education of that period, and then the second by Antoine Compagnon - a student of Barthes - discussing what replaced such rhetorical practices in education and literary thought.